 In 2001 I became Director of Arts & Business Yorkshire, which I’d been involved in forming from a merger.
 For six years I led and built the organisation as an independent A&B affiliated company, growing corporate membership, designing and delivering learning opportunities and securing sponsorship and commercial partnerships for the arts.
 One of my proudest moments was introducing our glamorous and prestigious partnership Awards at the Royal Armouries, coming on stage to a live orchestra!

 The Clore Leadership Fellowship, which I did between 2005 and 2007, was a watershed development point for me.
 It started me thinking about the next stage of my career, and in May 2007 I finally left A&B Yorkshire and started a new adventure as Creative Programmer for London 2012 as each region and nation of the UK geared itself up to deliver a magnificent cultural programme for the Olympics.
-That story continues in the page about Imove, and brings me to where I am now – Creative Director of Imove Arts and also a freelance producer and consultant.
+In Yorkshire, we created Imove, a massive signature arts programme for the region.
+That story continued with the formation of Imove Arts as an independent production company and also becoming a freelance producer and consultant.